UKCloud/documentation/articles/azure/azs-how-config-vm-update-management.md

         ![Log Analytics workspace computers connected](images/azs-browser-log-analytics-workspace-computers-connected.png)

     - Click *x VM Type COMPUTERS CONNECTED*.
-This will bring up logs for the *Log Analytics workspace*.
+This will bring up the logs for that specific VM type.

     - Change the time range to **Last 30 minutes**.